 Since the midterm elections in which the Democrats regained control of the House, there have been rumblings of a conflict between the old guard of the party represented by Nancy Pelosi, and the new blood, represented by Ocasio-Cortez and Tlaib.
 Indeed, some of these younger representatives have already made a splash by publicly clashing with Pelosi.

 Some have cautioned the younger leaders to refrain from bucking against the establishment, while others have appreciated these upstarts’ willingness to challenge authority.
 Either way, it seems that the Democratic Party isn’t quite as united as they might want others to think.
 But will it matter?
-Even if two factions are warring for control of the Democratic Party, both groups surely have a common objective: obstructing the conservative agenda.We value your comments!
-Please weigh in on our comment section below.
+Even if two factions are warring for control of the Democratic Party, both groups surely have a common objective: obstructing the conservative agenda.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com